Last Updated on: 30th June 2021, 10:45 am

 The art staff usually will be asked to approve a job on the press.
 Screens play a pivotal role in screen printing, and many registration issues are related to screen tension.

-A fully trained art staff that is knowledgeable about screen-mesh choices and tension can play a big role in producing better results.
+A fully trained art staff knowledgeable about screen-mesh choices and tension can play a big role in producing better results.

 3. Increase the efficiency of staff: